Dola108/Banknote-Recognizer/README.md

-# OCR-Ultimate
+# Banknote Recognizer
-OCR Ultimate is an OCR app for android devices.
-It can detect text from a image in Real time as well as from captured image.
+This app can detect texts from currency notes in real time and detect which country the note is from.
+The project works only on Bangladeshi banknotes but will also work on those of different countries if the images of those are provided in the dataset.